 Here are some of the sources we support.

 By parsing the SQL queries from query engines like Presto or relational databases or warehouses like PostgreSQL or Snowflake, Atlan can automatically create all the relationships among the tables and columns.
-Atlan can either pull in the SQL queries from the history logs or pick it up from cloud storage.
+Atlan picks SQL scripts from cloud storage to parse the queries and create lineage.

 For sources that Atlan doesn’t support just yet, we won't make you manually create the Lineage for your organization.
 Atlan's flexible REST APIs can be used to push the relationships to Atlan and see Lineage come to life.
 This can be very helpful for creating Lineage from ETL tools like Airflow.